 Tuberculous meningitis, although seen in all age groups, has a peak incidence in childhood (particularly 0-4 years of age) in high prevalence areas.
 In low prevalence areas, it is more frequently encountered in adolescents and adults.

 Important risk factors include:

-Low grade fever with headache is prodromal manifestation.
-Most common clinical manifestation is fever, headache, vomiting and neck stiffness.
+Low-grade fever with headache is a prodromal manifestation.
+Most common clinical manifestations are fever, headache, vomiting and neck stiffness.
 Cranial nerve palsies of 3rd, 4th and 6th nerves may be seen.
 Seizures, focal neurological deficits, stupor and coma may be seen in late stages.

 CSF analysis reveals lymphocytosis, increased protein level and decreased glucose levels.

 Tuberculous meningitis is caused by Mycobacterium tuberculosis.
 The infection spreads hematogenously from a distant focal point, usually pulmonary tuberculosis and lodges immediately deep to the pia forming Rich foci.
 These can rupture into the subarachnoid space, forming an exudate.
 This purulent material is primarily located in the vicinity of basal cisterns: inferomedial surface of frontal lobe, anteromedial surface of temporal lobes, superior cerebellum and floor of the fourth ventricle.

 From here, infection spreads to interpeduncular cisterns, around optic chiasm and to pontomesencephalic, ambient and suprasellar cisterns.
 Although the exudate can reach the Sylvian fissures it uncommonly extends over the cerebral convexities 3.